 Choosing the Right E-Commerce Platform

-Creating an e-commerce website requires following several steps to ensure its success.
-This ranges from choosing the technology stack to selecting the right secure payment service provider (PSP) for your target audience.
-These choices are decisive in developing a robust, high-performance and long-term viable e-commerce platform.
+Building an e-commerce website demands several steps: choosing the technology stack, selecting the secure payment service provider (PSP) suited to your audience.
+These decisions shape the robustness, performance and long-term viability of the platform.

-These elements determine the level of control you have over the platform, its design and features.
-They are crucial for Swiss and European SMEs, which must comply with data protection regulations such as GDPR and nFADP, to ensure consumer trust.
+These elements set the level of control you keep over the platform, its design and features.
+Crucial for Swiss and European SMEs, which must comply with data protection regulations (GDPR, nFADP) to secure consumer trust.

-Before committing to a solution, it is essential to assess your specific needs: the size of your product catalogue, your target markets, the payment methods expected by your customers and the level of customisation required by your brand.
+Before committing, assess your needs: catalogue size, target markets, payment methods expected by your customers, level of customisation your brand requires.

 Two Fundamental Approaches

-There are two main options for launching an online shop.
-The first is to pay for a proprietary, centralised SaaS platform, ready to use, simple to set up and quick to launch, such as Wix, Shopify or Squarespace.
-In this case, your e-commerce presence will depend on an external company, often not subject to Swiss or European legislation, which presents several drawbacks:
+Two main options to launch an online shop.
+The first, pay for a proprietary, centralised SaaS platform, ready to use, quick to launch: Wix, Shopify, Squarespace.
+Your e-commerce presence then depends on an external company, often outside Swiss or European legislation, with several drawbacks:

 - Your data and your shop belong to the provider.